574n13y/Deployment-of-Amazon-clone-app/README.md

 ## Step 1 → Setup Terraform and configure aws on your local machine
   1. **Setup Terraform**
-     To install terraform copy and paste the below commands
+     - To install terraform copy and paste the below commands
      ```
      sudo su
      snap install terraform --classic
-     ```
-     ```
       which terraform
      ```
   2.  **Configure aws**
+     - create an IAM user
+     - go to your aws account and type IAM

   -